chef/automate/components/docs-chef-io/content/automate/iam_v2_overview.md

 Two categories of resources exist for project assignment:

 - Ingested client run and compliance nodes
-- Teams, API Tokens, Policies, and Roles created in Automate
+- Teams, API Tokens, Policies, and Roles created in Chef Automate

 Any of these resources not explicitly assigned to a project is *unassigned*.
 After upgrading and before creating projects, all your resources exist as *unassigned*.